cvet/fonline/README.md

 * ApplicationHeadless: move different renderers to separate modules
 * CacheStorage: store Cache.bin in player local dir for Windows users?
 * CacheStorage: add in-memory cache storage and fallback to it if can't create default
-* Entity: fix proto name recognition
-* Entity: remove EntityType enum, use dynamic cast
-* Entity: use passkey for SetId
 * FileSystem: handle apply file writing
 * GenericUtils: script handling in ConvertParamValue
-* KeyCodes-Include: rename DIK_ to Key or something else
 * Log: server logs append not rewrite (with checking of size)
 * Log: add timestamps and process id and thread id to file logs
 * Log: delete \n appendix from WriteLog